bseverns/seedBox/docs/hal.md

 - `QUIET_MODE` — disables persistence, networking, and random seeds unless explicitly overridden.
 - `ENABLE_GOLDEN` — unlocks deterministic audio fixture checks (off by default).
+- Teensy builds tack on `-Wno-cast-function-type` and `-Wno-deprecated-copy` in `platformio.ini` so PJRC's headers keep compiling cleanly without muting the rest of the warnings.

 Write notes in [`docs/assumptions.md`](assumptions.md) whenever you steal from this timing budget.
 Future you will thank you.